avivis/kylaudighna-pfp/convex-hull/README.md

 The options for `<print-flag>` are either `print` or `no-print`, which will determine whether the initial generated points are printed.
 You should usually have this set to `no-print` to avoid excessive output.

 The `-s` and `ls` flags in `--rts-options` are not necessary unless you want to time or view the activity log on Threadscope, respectively.
+The `-A64M` flag increases the size of the nursery to 64MB.
+Passing this in is recommended, but not mandatory.

 ## How to run visualizations: ##